66.9 F

 “We need to be aware of the negative impacts of our past mistakes, but (also) that we do not correct those going forward by considerations for promotion and opportunity beyond merit and one’s ability to serve their community,” Garrett said.

-Cherry added that Virginia’s system is an “important link” in the state’s higher education offerings, particularly for first-generation and working adult
+Cherry added that Virginia’s community college system is an “important link” in the state’s higher education offerings, particularly for first-generation and working adult

 “Ending the divisiveness of DEI programs at VCCS and all public colleges and universities allows them to stay focused on one of their main objectives, which should be making a college degree attainable and affordable for all Virginians, and I support their decision.”